Mcp Gateway

 Key Features

-• AI agent discovery and inventory (AI-BOM)
+• AI agent discovery and inventory (AI-BOM) via platform and CI integrations

-• Security posture management with NIST/OWASP alignment
+• Security posture management with NIST and OWASP compliance alignment

 • Supply chain risk assessment for AI dependencies

-• Automated red teaming with 3,000+ adversarial attacks
+• Automated red teaming with 3,000+ adversarial attacks across OWASP Top 10

-• Multi-turn agentic attack simulation
+• Multi-turn agentic attack simulation tailored to your use case

 • Context poisoning and tool chain manipulation testing

-• Integration with AI gateways (Kong, Portkey, LiteLLM, Envoy, TrueFoundry)
+• Integration with AI gateways: Kong, Portkey, LiteLLM, Envoy, TrueFoundry

 • GitHub CI/CD integration for shift-left security